-Permitted Uses and Uses requiring Site Design Review in all Districts shall conform to all applicable specifications and requirements.
+Permitted Uses and Uses requiring Site Design Review shall conform to all applicable specifications and requirements.
 A Plumbing Permit, Land Use Permit, Building Permit, and/or Certificate of Occupancy shall be required for all buildings, uses of land and buildings, and sanitary facilities, according to the provisions of this Ordinance.